The 32D 'Red Arrow' Veteran Association

 125TH Inf., 32D Division, passing through Massevaux, Alsace, 14 July 1918.

-On 19 July 1918 the Division began to pull out of Alsace, bound for a different sector of the front.
-There had been three German Divisions, the 30th Bavarian Reserve Division, the 44th Landwehr and the 25th Landwehr, in the trenches opposite the 32nd Division in the Alsace sector.
-The Division suffered 440 losses from all causes, including: killed, 1 officer and 39 men; severely wounded, 3 officers and 79 men; slightly wounded, 9 officers and 211 men; gassed, 7 officers and 67 men; died of wounds, 1 officer and 15 men; taken prisoner, 8 (8 German prisoners were captured).
+On 19 July the Division began to pull out of Alsace, bound for a different sector of the front.
+There had been three German divisions, the 30th Bavarian Reserve Division, the 44th Landwehr and the 25th Landwehr, in the trenches opposite the 32D Division in the Alsace sector.
+The Division suffered 440 losses from all causes, including: 1 officer and 39 men KIA; 3 officers and 79 men severely WIA; 9 officers and 211 men slightly WIA; 7 officers and 67 men gassed; 1 officer and 15 men DW; and 8 were taken POW (8 German prisoners were captured).

-After nightfall on 29 July, the 64TH Brigade (127TH and 128TH Infantry) began to filter forward to relieve the 3D Infantry Division in the front line, on the Ourcq in the vicinity of Roncheres.
-The 3D Division had been fighting continuously since the German offensive started about 15 July and was exhausted, being at the time held up by strong German resistance in the Bois de Grimpettes.
+After nightfall on 29 July, the 64TH Brigade (127TH and 128TH Infantry) began to filter forward to relieve the 3D Infantry Division in the front line, on the Ourcq in the vicinity of Ronchères.
+The 3D Division had been fighting continuously since the German offensive started about 15 July and was exhausted while attempting to overcome strong German resistance in the Bois de Grimpettes.

 On the morning of 31 July, both Infantry Brigades of the 32D Division went into action side by side.
 Directly in front of us was the long, open slope of the Ourcq Valley, reaching to the woods of Les Jomblettes on Hill 212, a spur of Hill 230.
 This objective constituted one of the strongest German positions on the line of the Ourcq, and the success of the contemplated operation meant the breaking of the Kaiser’s last formidable line of resistance south of the Vesle.
 Les Jomblettes was not only holding up the 32D Division, machine gun nests there and in the Bois Pelger, further back, flanked the open ground in front of the 42D Division and absolutely prevented any advance by the “Rainbows”.
 On the left, the 63D Brigade promptly reached its objective, Hill 212, after some wicked fighting.
 They dove into Les Jomblettes and mopped it up and then cleaned out the Bois Pelger, allowing the 42D Division to advance.
 On the right, the127TH Infantry pushed their attack through the village of Cierges and passed beyond, only to be held up by a withering hail of machine gun bullets from Bellevue Farm, which had been organized into a very strong center of resistance which the artillery had failed to smother.